therealhalonen/PhishSticks/notes/halonen/notes.md

 Source:
 https://gist.githubusercontent.com/dasgoll/7ca1c059dd3b3fbc7277/raw/e4e3a530589dac67ab6c4c2428ea90de93b86018/gistfile1.txt

-Im doing these obsfuscations in my attacker machine (Kali Linux) and serving them via python webserver and using the victim (Windows 10) to download them and run.
+Im doing these obfuscations in my attacker machine (Kali Linux) and serving them via python webserver and using the victim (Windows 10) to download them and run.

 First i decided to go with the Base64 encoding: